-Form I-192 is an application for a specific type of waiver used by people wishing obtain such forgiveness and enter the U.S. on a temporary, nonimmigrant basis.
-(It's of no use to anyone applying for an immigrant visa, otherwise known as lawful permanent residence or a green card.)
+(Note that this form is of no use to anyone applying for an immigrant visa, otherwise known as lawful permanent residence or a green card.)

 Before you rush to the U.S. Citizenship and Immigration Services (USCIS) website to grab this form, you should know that only a narrow cross section of persons can benefit from it.

-Let's take a look at these four possibilities in more detail.
+Let’s take a look at these possibilities in more detail.

 You can apply for a waiver using Form I-192 if you already have a valid U.S. visa in your passport.
-This necessarily means that you must have applied for a nonimmigrant visa at a U.S. embassy or consulate.
-Depending on the particular circumstances in your case, this could mean that you were still admissible at the time you applied for your visa or that, despite your inadmissibility, you convinced U.S. consular officials that you qualified for a visa.
+This necessarily means that you must have applied for a nonimmigrant visa at a U.S. embassy or consulate in the past.
+Depending on the circumstances in your case, this could mean that you were admissible at the time you applied for your visa or that, despite your inadmissibility, you convinced U.S. consular officials that you qualified for a visa.

 If you committed a crime that makes you inadmissible, it is possible that your visa has been electronically revoked, but not cancelled on its face.
 If you have received a notice of revocation, you no longer have a valid visa and cannot use the I-192.

 If you already have valid entry documents but require an inadmissibility waiver, you can file Form I-192 with a designated port of U.S. entry, in advance of your travel.
-Applications can also be filed electronically.
-Contact an immigration attorney if you believe your case falls into this scenario.
+Contact an immigration attorney if you believe your case fits this scenario.

-T nonimmigrant status is a particular immigration category accorded by the U.S. to victims of human trafficking.
+T nonimmigrant status is a particular immigration category accorded by the United States to victims of human trafficking.
 The law says that you can enter the U.S. in T status on a temporary, nonimmigrant basis if you can demonstrate that:

 As you can see, you must have a narrow, and admittedly serious, set of circumstances to qualify for T status.